-

 60%

-Of energy provided from clean and renewable sourcesKEY INDICATORS
+Of energy provided from clean and renewable sourcesPROGRESS

-By both reducing energy use and securing energy from renewable sources, we have a substantial impact on the environment.BASELINE
+By both reducing energy use and securing energy from renewable sources, we can have a substantial positive impact on our environment.BASELINE DATA

-14.87% of energy provided from clean and renewable sourcesCURRENT STATE
+14.87% of energy provided from clean and renewable sourcesREGION

 City of Traverse CityPartners